Karnataka Milk Federation: A Pillar in India's Dairy Sector

-KMF recently partnered with Chai Point, a leading tea café chain, to serve at the Maha Kumbh Mela in Prayagraj.
-This collaboration aligns with KMF's strategy to broaden its market outreach and engage with the beverage sector during significant events.
-KMF also achieved a new state record by collecting 1.06 crore litres of milk in a single day.
+Recently, KMF entered into a partnership with Chai Point, a leading tea café chain, to provide services during the Maha Kumbh Mela in Prayagraj.
+This collaboration aligns with KMF's broader strategy to extend its market reach, particularly during high-profile events.
+Additionally, KMF set a new state record by collecting 1.06 crore litres of milk in a single day, demonstrating its capacity and efficiency.

 Related news